martin12333/Readable-Lisp-S-expressions/tutorial.md

 Remember to enter a blank line (*Enter* *Enter*) to end an expression.

 You can use this tool to process files, say, via a makefile.
 Then you can use sweet-expressions to write your code, and have it quickly translated to s-expressions.
-The following portable makefile snippet translates all ".sscm" (Sweet Scheme) files into ".scm" (Scheme) files; be sure the first character on the last line is TAB:
+The following portable Makefile snippet translates all ".sscm" (Sweet Scheme) files into ".scm" (Scheme) files; as this is Makefile be sure the first character on the last line is TAB:

     UNSWEETEN = unsweeten
     .sscm.scm: